techidaily/site-win11-tips/source/_posts/how-to-revive-device-functionality-in-win11-sleep-mode.md

  The above steps should allow your PC to wake from sleep in most cases.
 But in case you still have trouble, there are a few other points to check.

  If you don't see the**Power Management** tab on any of your keyboards or mice, either your hardware doesn't support waking the computer from sleep, or you don't have the proper drivers installed.
-Check our[guide on updating Windows drivers](https://www.makeuseof.com/tag/find-replace-outdated-windows-drivers/) for help with getting the latest ones.
+Check our [guide on updating Windows drivers](https://www.makeuseof.com/tag/find-replace-outdated-windows-drivers/) for help with getting the latest ones.

  Also, it might sound obvious, but make sure that your keyboard and mouse are working properly overall.
 If they suddenly don't do anything, they of course won't wake your PC from sleep.
-We've shown[how to fix an unresponsive laptop keyboard](https://www.makeuseof.com/tag/laptop-keyboard-not-working/) .
+We've shown [how to fix an unresponsive laptop keyboard](https://www.makeuseof.com/tag/laptop-keyboard-not-working/) .

 ### Stop Your PC From Shutting Off USB Ports